Jomosis/Phaos/README.md

 ## Features
 - AI driven truth prediction based on the data provided by users
 - Support Users to choose an interval or number of people to see the truth and then clear this truth on the platform
+- Use Tee to verify whether the data is really deleted

 ## Installation
 1. Clone the repository: `git clone https://github.com/Jomosis/phaos.git`